ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

 The Interceptor service class should have the implementation of the `execute()` remote function that infers from the interceptor service object.
 Code needed to be included in the interceptor should be kept inside the `execute()` function.
 Interceptors can not have any other `resource/remote` methods inside the interceptor.
-Otherwise, it will be considered the invalid declaration of an interceptor function.
 However, the users are able to define the usual functions inside the interceptors.

 ### 10.4 Execution